James Henry Bowker: Naturalist career

 He was a knowledgeable naturalist and collected large numbers of butterflies which he then supplied to museums.
 His older sister Mary Elizabeth Bowker, who had married Frederick William Barber, was a noted botanist and entomologist as well as being a painter and author.
 She corresponded regularly with Joseph Hooker, William Hooker and Charles Darwin.

 Bowker made many contributions to entomology, archaeology and botany over his almost 40-year long career, but his main interest was butterflies.
 He became an authority and the leading collector of Lepidoptera specimens of his time.
-He discovered 40 new species and the new genus Deloneura immaculata (named after Roland Trimen in 1868 but it is now considered extinct).
+He discovered 40 new species and the new genus Deloneura immaculata (named by Roland Trimen in 1868, but now considered extinct).

 The South African Museum received his first collection of insects in 1860 and additional collections over the next 30 years and this continued even after his retirement.

-He was involved in archaeological investigation from 1867 when he sent a collection of stone artifacts from East London to Joseph Hooker.
+He was involved in archaeological investigation from 1867 when he sent a collection of stone artefacts from East London to Joseph Hooker.
 He discovered stone implements in the diamond digging at Pniel, Western Cape on the Vaal River.
-He also discovered artifacts near Maputo, Inhambane, Zululand and Lesotho.
+He also discovered artefacts near Maputo, Inhambane, Zululand and Lesotho.